learn energetic folk herbalism in southeast Michigan

 My goal in teaching this information is twofold:

 I want to make recognizing and addressing energetic patterns easier: less thinky and more reflexive and intuitive.
 This is a craft that like many others becomes easier to exercise with practice and repetition.
-The course is intended to encourage this, provide a slid foundation for future growth, and leave you more energetically savvy upon completion.
+The course is intended to encourage this, provide a solid foundation for future growth, and leave you more energetically savvy upon completion.

 It's also super important to me that people enjoy my teaching.
 I don't want my classes to just be informative, I want them to be fun, because I believe that when learning is fun it sticks better.
 So expect a bit of zaniness: pool noodles and catapults and koosh balls and floor rolling.
 There won't be any power points, and I'll be more than just a talking head for you.